D3h4n/Koala-Bot-2/README.md

 - [x] Create the initial walking skeleton for a basic command
 - [x] Figure out an automated way to update slash commands on discord
+- [ ] Refactor error handling to be custom types
+  - [ ] Replace generic Error with more meaningful errors
+  - [ ] Handle errors within the command handler instead of widely scoped try-catch
+- [ ] Maybe shift the architecture to be more in line with web servers
+  - [ ] Commands are registered to some overarching router based on a path
+  - [ ] Dependecies are injected based on needs instead of one object with all dependecies (non-music commands shouldn't know about the music adapter)